 It’s important to be realistic about what to expect from short-term letting and accept that it is not always about freedom and making more profit.
 In fact, you will usually need to be prepared to put in a lot more work compared to a long-term rental property.

-Setting Up a Short-Term Let
+Setting Up a Let and get council tax paid

 Preparing Your Property for Rent in a new era of renting

 With a short-term rental, it might be a better idea to get more furniture than you would usually provide in a long-term rental home that is furnished.
-This is because when tenants are only going to be staying in the property for a short period of time, they are unlikely to purchase accessories and smaller furnishings for it.
+This is because when tenants are only going to be staying in the property for a brief period of time, they are unlikely to purchase accessories and smaller furnishings for it.

 You will be expected to provide all white goods, main furniture items such as a sofa, bed, bedside tables, dining table and chairs, TV stands, coffee table, wardrobes, and storage furniture.
 Along with this, you should also get electronic accessories such as televisions, lamps, a microwave, kettle, and toaster at the very least.

-When it comes to decorating the property, you can often get away with doing more than the neutral décor that is often recommended when renting out a long-term property since tenants who are looking for a short-term let will often be searching for a more home-from-home experience rather than something that they will be able to make their own over time.
+When it comes to decorating the property, you can often get away with doing more than the neutral décor that is often recommended when renting out a long-term property since tenants who are looking for a short let will often be searching for a more home-from-home experience rather than something that they will be able to make their own over time.

 If you want to rent out a property, then you have the option to let it on either a short-term or long-term basis.
-Short-term lets are often more expensive than a long-term let so can be more profitable for landlords.
+Short-term lets are often more expensive than a long-term let so can be more profitable for private landlords.
 Consider using a short let property management company to handle the day-to-day stuff, like key management and repairs.

 Delegating Your Short Term Rental Property to a Management Company Like UpperKey